Poetry chapbook Crystal Marys is available from Scary Topiary Press

 Her books are Undercastle (Magic Helicopter Press, 2013 & 2016) and The Wes Letters (Outpost19, 2014).
 Her chapbooks are An Essay Of Things About Someone I First Met and Spent Time With For One Day in Tokyo (Magic Helicopter Press, 2014) and Crystal Marys (Scary Topiary Press, 2016).
 Her generative poetry book, Roulette, is forthcoming from Make Now Books in 2018.
 She is working on a second poetry collection, Thundercastle, and an autobiographical screenplay about growing up in board-and-care facilities.
 Her work has appeared in PEN America, Jacket2, Open Space, and Fence, among others.

-Based in Chicago and the Southern California desert with Ben Segal, she makes chapbooks for Museum Of Expensive Things, is a poetry editor for Los Angeles Review of Books, and a co-organizer of Desert Poetry.
-In the Fall of 2017 she will be a candidate in the School of Social Work Administration (M.A.) supported by a Dean's Distinguished Leadership scholarship at The University of Chicago.
+Based in Chicago and the Southern California desert with Ben Segal, she makes chapbooks for Museum Of Expensive Things, is a poetry editor for Los Angeles Review of Books, serves on the editorial board of Advocates' Forum (one of only a few student-run social work journals in the country), and is a co-organizer of Desert Poetry.
+From 2017-2019, she is a Master's candidate in clinical social work at the School of Social Work Administration supported by a Dean's Distinguished Leadership scholarship at The University of Chicago.